Occupational Exposure

 | | 12 min read

-British research has confirmed what occupational health experts long suspected: carpenters face dramatically elevated mesothelioma risk compared to the general population [1].
-The data shows carpenters are 34 times more likely to develop this deadly cancer than average workers—making carpentry one of the highest-risk occupations for asbestos-related disease.
+British research has confirmed what occupational health experts long suspected: carpenters face dramatically elevated mesothelioma risk compared to low-risk occupations [1].
+A landmark British case-control study found that carpenters with more than 10 years of exposure before age 30 had an odds ratio of 50.0 for pleural mesothelioma — the highest of any occupation studied — giving them a lifetime risk of approximately 1 in 17 [1].
 If you worked as a carpenter and have been diagnosed with mesothelioma, you may be entitled to significant compensation.

 Executive Summary

-Carpenters face 34 times higher mesothelioma risk than the general population due to decades of routine exposure to asbestos-containing building materials [1].
+British carpenters with prolonged early-career exposure had an odds ratio of 50.0 for mesothelioma compared to low-risk occupations — a lifetime risk of approximately 1 in 17 — due to decades of routine exposure to asbestos-containing building materials [1].
 Carpenters cut, sawed, drilled, and fitted asbestos cement boards, insulation products, ceiling tiles, floor tiles, roofing materials, and countless other products that released dangerous fibers when disturbed [2].
 This exposure occurred on residential, commercial, and industrial construction sites from the 1940s through the 1980s—and continues today during renovation and demolition of older buildings.
 With 20-50 year latency periods, carpenters exposed decades ago are now receiving mesothelioma diagnoses.
 These workers have the right to seek compensation through lawsuits against solvent manufacturers and claims against the $30+ billion in asbestos trust funds.

 10 Key Facts About Carpenter Mesothelioma Risk